killdash9/buffer-flip.el/README.md

 buffer-flip.el
 =================

-Provides a global minor mode that lets you flip through buffers like Alt-Tab in Windows, keeping the most recently used buffers on the top of the stack.
+This package streamlines the operation of switching between recent buffers, with an emphasis on minimizing keystrokes.
+Inspired by the Alt-Tab convention in Windows, it keeps the most recently used buffers on the top of the stack.
 Depends on [`key-chord`](https://melpa.org/#/key-chord).

 Installation